-There's no time set in stone for getting a passport, but if you're planning a trip overseas, a few simple guidelines will help you determine how early you should start the process.
+There's no time set in stone for getting a passport.
+But if you're planning a trip overseas, a few simple guidelines will help you decide how early you should begin the process.

-Once you make the decision to travel, it's never too early to begin checking the documents you'll need and gathering your information for getting a passport.
+Once you make your decision to travel, it's probably the best time to start checking for documents and gathering the personal information you'll need for getting a passport.

 A general rule of thumb: do it as early as you can.